MicrosoftDocs/memdocs/memdocs/autopilot/tutorial/existing-devices/speed-up-deployment.md

 >
 > Microsoft recommends using the above methods to run the additional tasks instead of running them via the task sequence.
 Using the above methods will allow you to use the below steps to speed up the deployment.

 If no additional tasks are needed via a task sequence before running the Autopilot deployment, to speed up the deployment, the Windows Autopilot for existing devices task sequence can be modified to eliminate tasks and processes that aren't needed.
-Examples of processes that can be eliminated to speed up the deployment include running Windows Setup an extra time and installing the Configuration Manager client via the **Setup Windows and ConfigMgr** task, uninstalling the Configuration Manager client via the **Prepare ConfigMgr Client for Capture** task, and running Sysprep via the **Prepare Windows for Capture**/**Sysprep** tasks.
+Examples of processes that can be eliminated to speed up the deployment include:

+- Running Windows Setup an extra time and installing the Configuration Manager client via the **Setup Windows and ConfigMgr**
+- Uninstalling the Configuration Manager client via the **Prepare ConfigMgr Client for Capture** task
+- Running Sysprep via the **Prepare Windows for Capture**/**Sysprep** tasks.
 In addition, the `unattend.xml` file created by the task sequence needs to be deleted so that the Autopilot profile JSON file is processed by Windows Setup instead of the `unattend.xml` file.

-The below solution deletes the `unattend.xml` file and eliminates the unnecessary tasks so that the Autopilot profile JSON file is processed during the first boot into Windows.
-After solution has been applied, the updated overview of the Windows Autopilot for existing devices task sequence process is as follows:
+The solution to speed up the deployment deletes the `unattend.xml` file and eliminates the unnecessary tasks so that the Autopilot profile JSON file is processed during the first boot into Windows.
+After the solution has been applied, the updated overview of the Windows Autopilot for existing devices task sequence process is as follows:

-- Task sequence starts in Windows PE.
+1. Task sequence starts in Windows PE.
-- Task sequence formats and partitions the disk.
+1. Task sequence formats and partitions the disk.
-- Task sequence applies the Windows OS and creates the unattend.xml file.
+1. Task sequence applies the Windows OS and creates the unattend.xml file.
-- Task sequence injects the Autopilot profile JSON file.
+1. Task sequence injects the Autopilot profile JSON file.
-- Task sequence deletes the `unaattend.xml` file.
+1. Task sequence deletes the `unaattend.xml` file.
-- Task sequence boots into Windows for the first time.
+1. Task sequence boots into Windows for the first time.
-- Windows setup runs for the first time and processes the Autopilot profile JSON file since there is no `unattend.xml` file.
+1. Windows setup runs for the first time and processes the Autopilot profile JSON file since there is no `unattend.xml` file.
-- Autopilot deployment starts.
+1. Autopilot deployment starts.

+The solution to speed up the deployment reduces the number of steps in the deployment process from 15 to 8.

 > [!NOTE]
 >
-> The below steps to speed up the deployment are optional.
+> The steps for the solution to speed up the deployment are optional.
 The out of box Windows Autopilot for existing devices task sequence will still work without any modification.
 The below steps are only designed to reduce the time it takes to run the deployment and potentially avoid some issues.
 If you don't want to modify the existing Windows Autopilot for existing devices task sequence, then skip to the next step of [Run Autopilot task sequence on device](run-autopilot-task-sequence.md).

 To modify the Windows Autopilot for existing devices task sequence to speed up the deployment process, follow these steps: